Skip to main content

 Custom Additional Information

-The dibucaine number indicates the percent inhibition of enzyme activity by this agent when a serum or plasma sample is tested under standard conditions (inhibition expressed as a percent).
-This approach to detection of serum or plasma cholinesterase variants does not entirely avoid the problem of variation in reactivity with some atypical enzymes.
-Prolonged apnea following hemodilutional cardiopulmonary bypass has been reported in a patient whose admission (preoperative) plasma cholinesterase level was slightly below the normal range.1
+The dibucaine number indicates the percent inhibition of enzyme activity by this agent when a sample is tested under standard conditions (inhibition expressed as a percent).
+This approach to detection of cholinesterase variants does not entirely avoid the problem of variation in reactivity with some atypical enzymes.
+Prolonged apnea following hemodilutional cardiopulmonary bypass has been reported in a patient whose admission (preoperative) cholinesterase level was slightly below the normal range.1

 Specimen Requirements